Density of solutions for systems of forms: Abstract

 \section{Abstract}

 Let $K$ be a field of characteristic zero over which every diagonal form in sufficiently many variables admits a nontrivial solution.
 For example, $K$ may be a totally imaginary number field or a finite extension of a $p$-adic field.
-Suppose $f_1,\ldots,f_s$ are forms of degree $d$ over $K.$ Bik, Draisma and Snowden recently proved that there exists a constant $B = B(d,s,K)$ such that the rational solutions to the system of equations $f_1=\ldots=f_s = 0$ are Zariski dense, as long as the Birch rank of $f_1,\ldots,f_s$ is greater than $B.$ We establish an effective bound for this constant.
-Combined with results of Skinner, we obtain as a corollary a sufficient condition for the integer zeros of a system of forms over a number field to satisfy the Hardy-Littlewood asymptotic with a positive leading term.
-This corollary generalizes a seminal result proved by Schmidt for the rational numbers.
+Suppose $f_1,\ldots,f_s$ are forms of degree $d$ over $K.$ Bik, Draisma and Snowden recently proved that there exists a constant $B = B(d,s,K)$ such that the rational solutions to the system of equations $f_1=\ldots=f_s = 0$ are Zariski dense, as long as the Birch rank of $f_1,\ldots,f_s$ is greater than $B.$ We establish an effective bound for this constant, improving vastly on the astronomical bound coming from their proof.
+Our result has applications for surjectivity of polynomial maps and for the Hardy-Littlewood circle method.